isomerpages/moe-fairfieldsec/_parents/Administrative Matters/MOE Financial Assistance Scheme.md

 <p>Family with more than 3 grandparents in the household</p>
 </li>
 </ul>
-<p>Students who are ComCare beneficiaries may be auto-granted MOE FAS for
+<p>Students who are ComCare beneficiaries will be auto-granted MOE FAS for
 2025.
 There is no requirement for this group of students to apply for MOE FAS.</p>
 <h4>Supporting Documents</h4>